6529-Collections/nextgen/docs/setter-functions.md

     /**
       * @dev Change the metadata view for a collection.
-      * @param _collectionID Refers to collection for which the view will be updated.
+      * @param _collectionID Refers to the collection for which the metadata view will be modified.
       * @param _status Refers to the view status of a collection, if true the tokenURI() function once called will return the metadata of a token id directly from on-chain, otherwise it will return the tokenURI as a link.
     */